gabriellabuosi/net2020-1/README.md

 ## The semantic network project

-This group is focused on the semantic and sentiment of the text corpus.
+This group is focused on the semantic and sentiment anlysis of the text corpus.

 Members: